 4. Don’t forget the annual fee

-Some credit cards come with an annual fee and you need to decide if paying that fee is worth it to you.
-Often, the cardholder perks more than cover the cost of the annual fee as long as you make the most of them, so it’s worth crunching the numbers to see if you’ll get enough out of the card to justify paying for it each year.
+Some cards come with an annual fee, and you’ll need to decide if paying that fee is worth it to you.
+Often, cardholder perks more than cover the cost of the annual fee as long as you make the most of them.
+It’s worth crunching the numbers to see if you’ll get enough out of the card to justify paying for it each year.
 Some credit cards come with a large sign-up bonus that can balance out the cost of paying the annual fee, at least for the first year.

 If you have a poor credit score, you may need to pay an annual fee in order to get a secured credit card, which can help build your credit and make it easier to qualify for an unsecured credit card in the future.

 5. Pick a credit card

 Now that you know what type of card you’re likely to qualify for, what type you actually want, what perks matter to you and if you are okay with paying an annual fee or not, you can narrow down your search.

 Bankrate’s CardMatch tool can help you gauge your odds of being approved without having to actually apply for cards and triggering a hard pull on your credit.

 Read up on reviews for each card you’re considering to see if it fits with your goals and preferred benefits.
 Then, start by applying for your top choice.
 It can be helpful to start with just one application at a time.
 If your card application gets rejected, review the reason given by the credit card issuer and learn from it.
 Perhaps you need to improve your credit score.
 Or, the issuer decided your current income was too low.

 Pacing out your applications gives you a chance to work on your eligibility and helps you target your efforts toward cards you’re more likely to qualify for.